andrelsa23/andrelsa23/README.md

 ### Useful Links

 [Click here](https://github.com/andrelsa23/my-resources) to access the example folder where there is a script to perform a dose-response curve.
+There is a foder called Example (the full script) and the template is in the template folder.

 <!--